-However, NECC is facing the problem in getting of all FP tools except condom and one kind of pills from UNFPA through MOH as usual.
+However, NECC is facing the problem in getting of all FP tools except condom from UNFPA through MOH as usual.
 Accordingly, NECC was obliged to procure the available tools from the local market.

-Well Baby Program (WB) 3.1.4
+3.1.4 Well Baby Program (WB)